jarekratajski/just_another_todo_with_ktor_and_arrow/README.md

 Yet another TodoList for kotlin ktor.

-Special feature - pure code.
+Special feature -> pure code.
 All the business code is pure.
 Side effectes are enclosed in monads (~ suspend () -> A  == IO in arrow).

-The impure parts are extracted to a separate package  = framework.
+The impure parts are extracted to a separate package, a framework that encapsulates impurity.

 Uses `kure-potlin` detekt plugin to enforce purity.